THE UPLB GRADUATE SCHOOL

-The Graduate School integrates and administers graduate programs in agriculture, forestry, the basic sciences, mathematics and statistics, development economics and management, agrarian studies and human ecology.
+The Graduate School integrates graduate programs in agriculture, forestry, the basic sciences, mathematics and statistics, development economics and management, agrarian studies, and human ecology.
 It also caters to the increasing demand of graduate offering in other disciplines like agricultural engineering, land and water resources engineering, molecular biology and information technology, food science and technology, food and nutrition planning, and veterinary medicine.

 VISION: UPLB Graduate School leading the next level VUCA-proof, impactful glocal Graduate Education beyond GS202x.

-MISSION: To co-create GS202x systems and experiences, directed by data-driven and glocal anticipatory design, and supported by lean, agile, and humanized processes.
+MISSION: To co-create #UPLBGS202x systems and experiences, directed by data-driven and glocal anticipatory design, and supported by lean, agile, and humanized processes.

 Graduate programs at the University of the Philippines Los Baños (UPLB) started as early as 1913 under the College of Agriculture.
 One graduate student of the College was awarded the degree of Master of Science in Agricultural Chemistry during that year.
 Graduate studies in the University of the Philippines was then supervised by the University Graduate Committee which administered the graduate programs of all the units of the University.